-- Step1: You can sow the seeds directly in the ground also, but I recommend to grow seedlings before transplanting them to your garden.
+- Step1: You can sow the seeds directly in the ground also, but I recommend growing seedlings before transplanting them to your garden.

 - Step3: Fill the pots or germination trays with soil mix.
 Leave ½ cm space from the top.

 - Step4: If the earthen pot has a diameter of 12 inches then you should sow 100-200 seeds in each pot.
-If you are using a plastic tray, then sow maximum 2-3 seeds in each section.
-The overall germination rate of gomphrena is low, so more the number of seeds- maximum the number of seedlings will grow.
+If you are using a plastic tray, then sow a maximum of 2-3 seeds in each section.
+The overall germination rate of gomphrena is low, so the more the number of seeds you plant the maximum number of seedlings will grow.

 - Step5: There is no need to fertilize the seedlings.
 We have already used compost in the soil mix- it will be enough.
 Just sprinkle some soil mix over the seed and water it thoroughly.
-I recommend to use any fungicide with this water only once, it will protect the seeds from fungal attack.
+I recommend using any fungicide with this water only once, it will protect the seeds from fungal attacks.

 Growing Seedling of gomphrena